bapturp/dotfiles/README.md

 # dotfiles

-Tested on Unbuntu 14.04
+Tested on Ubuntu 14.04

-Could work on Debian 7/8, Ubuntu 12/16 too
+Could work on Debian 7/8, Ubuntu 12/16 but not tested

 ### Installation
 ```